KevinChengKaiLai/Precise-Polymer-Property-Predictor-PPPP-/README.md

 ## Setup
-These notebooks were designed to run in Colab or Kaggle, so there's no need to set anything up in your local machine.  **Every dependency setting is already scripted in the corresponding jupyter notebook.** If you like to run locally, please refer to AIMnet-X2d and Mamba github repository.
+These notebooks were designed to run in Colab or Kaggle, so there's no need to set anything up in your local machine.   **Every dependency setting is already scripted in the corresponding jupyter notebook.** meanwhile we still prepare [requirements.txt](requirements.txt) for you, if you like to run locally, please refer to it.

+### important: the Kaggle dependency set up for AIMNet-X2D is tricky, please refer to [Kaggle_Dependency.md](Kaggle_Dependency.md) when you're trying to reproduce the result.

 Data: [NeurIPS Open Polymer Prediction 2025](https://kaggle.com/competitions/neurips-open-polymer-prediction-2025)